 Reflecting her taste for poetic titles and her enduring fascination with royalty and palaces, many works in Nevelson’s gold series were given titles containing the word ‘royal’, such as Royal Tide I 1960 (private collection).
 Asked by Tate to comment on her choice of donation, she replied through Glimcher in March 1966:

-'Mrs. Nevelson does, in fact, feel that this particular work is especially appropriate for your monarchial country.
-Its cathedral-like aspect, which seems to present the viewer with an altar at which to kneel, perhaps to receive some royal blessing, and its gilded splendor (which needs re-doing with ordinary gold spray paint every two years or so) were considered peculiarly appropriate.'
-Several of the gold walls have evocative titles with the word 'Royal' in them, which underline the contrast in mood with the black walls and the white ('Dawn') walls.
+Mrs Nevelson does, in fact, feel that this particular work is especially appropriate for your monarchial country.
+Its cathedral-like aspect, which seems to present the viewer with an altar at which to kneel, perhaps to receive some royal blessing, and its gilded splendour (which needs re-doing with ordinary gold spray paint every two years or so) were considered peculiarly appropriate.

-Ronald Alley, Catalogue of the Tate Gallery’s Collection of Modern Art other than Works by British Artists, Tate Gallery and Sotheby Parke-Bernet, London 1981, p.555, reproduced p.555
+(Quoted in Ronald Alley, Catalogue of the Tate Gallery’s Collection of Modern Art other than Works by British Artists, Tate Gallery and Sotheby Parke-Bernet, London 1981, p.555.)

 An American Tribute to the British People was not exhibited or reproduced prior to acquisition, and the title was evidently chosen as a description of the artist’s gift.